rjhowell44/getting.started/README.md

   Invoke-WebRequest https://testspace-client.s3.amazonaws.com/testspace-windows.zip -outfile testspace-windows.zip
 ```

-After downloading and adding to `$HOME/bin` to path if required, you can check the client installation by typing
+After downloading and adding `$HOME/bin` to path if required, you can check the client installation by typing
 ```
   testspace -v